 So, is there a way to stack the odds in your favour?
 Quite simply, yes there is.

-I was invited to present on this topic, at the 10th anniversary of the Event Organisers Summit, run by Forum Events, because I have over 20+ years experience, speaking at over 450 events, during which, I have experienced the good, the bad and the downright ugly of speakers.
+I was invited to present on this topic, at an Event Organisers Summit, because I have over 20+ years experience of conference speaking and have spoken at over 500 events, during which, I have experienced the good, the bad and the downright ugly of speakers.
 No doubt, there are certain speakers that will stick in your mind for the right reasons and others for all the wrong reasons.

 As background, I was asked to provide hints and tips to the 100+ delegates, based not only on my experience and research but additionally with my understanding of behavioural psychology.

 I make no apologies that the examples I use are personal however, that is what I was asked to do.
 I hope therefore that they will provide you with a framework to help you book a speaker for your event, that will WOW your delegates and help you achieve success.

 My focus is where, as an event organiser, you are tasked with finding an external professional speaker.

 Before I share hints and tips about getting the right speaker, I want to share with you the psychological decisions that we make, when deciding to attend an event for the first time.
 In no particular order, the top 5 are;